Skip to main content

 external@serenity-js/playwright-test

-Serenity/JS Playwright Test
+Learn more about using Serenity/JS with Playwright Test

 Installation

-To install this module, use an existing Playwright Test project or generate a new one by running:
+Use an existing Playwright Test project or generate a new one by running:

 npm init playwright@latest